 The mouse structure is quite ergonomic.
 My big hand feels very comfortable on it even without a special dent of the thumb, and it comes from someone who has been using mice such as G5 and G400 for many years.

-The price of the Rival 600 today is quite reasonable, but in my opinion it needs a slight discount.
-In Israel, it sells for about NIS 420 and the US for $ 80.
-If it falls slightly into the NIS 360 sector, it will be an even bigger competition for all peripheral brands.
+The price of the Rival 600 today is quite reasonable, but in my opinion needs a slight discount.
+In Israel, it sells for about NIS 420 and in the United States for about $ 80.

-Some things I would love to see in the next version of this mouse - a lower DPI change button, buttons that feel similar and produce the same noise and feedback, options for switching sides to more ergonomic parts.
-I say - if you have developed a village Technology To break up and connect these parts, why not create some different options?
+Some things I would be happy to see in the next version of this mouse - a lower DPI change button, buttons that feel similar and produce the same noise and feedback, options for switching sides for more ergonomic parts.
+I say - if a village you have developed Technology To break up and connect these parts, why not create some different options?
 Maybe even include some in the box.